Updated in February, 2022.

 Additionally, 2Checkout regularly evaluates emerging fraud trends and adjusts over 300 different fraud detection rulesets and models in an effort to stay one step ahead of fraudsters.
 This fraud prevention process is further enhanced by the communication and interaction we have with our merchants and their buyers.

 Why Fraud Prevention Requires Teamwork

 Essentially, stopping fraud is all about protecting your bottom line.
 When fraudulent orders are processed and fulfilled by your business, the negative impact is two-fold: loss of revenue due to refunds/chargebacks and loss of product due to the fulfillment of said orders.

 While 2Checkout is always on the lookout for fraud, we need your help because no one knows your customers as well as you do.
-By understanding who your customers are (and aren’t), adding secondary protection to your checkout process and collaborating with us, you’ll be able to prevent as much fraud as possible while fulfilling orders for your legitimate customers.
+By understanding who your customers are (and aren’t), adding secondary protection to your checkout process, and collaborating with us, you’ll be able to prevent as much fraud as possible while successfully fulfilling orders for your legitimate customers.

 Payment security is a crucial factor in any eCommerce business, and it’s still an active concern for merchants as well as buyers.
 One of the first steps in preventing online fraud is to be aware of the most common types of fraud and understand how and why they happen, and to try to figure out what your payment setup might be missing and the best way to improve it.